 Oil was first discovered in Nigeria in Oloibiri, part of the Bayelsa State, in 1956.

-Nigeria sources the majority of its domestic electricity supply from fossil gas.
+Nigeria sources the majority of its domestic electricity supply from gas.
 The chart below shows Nigeria’s electricity generation from 1985-2018.

-(The country’s total electricity generation is relatively low for its population – more than one in three people lack access to electricity in Nigeria.
+(The country’s total electricity generation is relatively low for its population – almost one in three people lack access to electricity in Nigeria.
 The chart does not include the contribution from oil-powered back-up generators, which are relied on across the country during power cuts.)Electricity generation in Nigeria by fuel, 1985-2018 (terawatt hours).
 Source: IEA.
 Chart by Carbon Brief using Highcharts.

 The production of oil and gas in Nigeria by multinational companies has had severe social and environmental impacts.

 The Niger Delta, the end point of the river Niger in southern Nigeria, is a hot spot for oil spills.
 The region saw more than 12,000 oil spill incidents from 1974-2014.
-It is estimated that, during that time, 40m litres of crude oil spilt into the Niger Delta each year.
+It is estimated that, during that time, 40m litres of crude oil spilled into the Niger Delta each year.

 In 2011, a United Nations report focusing on Ogoniland – the most affected region in the Niger Delta, found that it would take 30 years and $1bn to clean up the spills.
 It found public health in the region was “severely threatened” due to the contamination of water supplies.